zerzru/CarCreator/README.md

 https://www.youtube.com/embed/WD1tTx2zCU8

-Also you can read a text-version of documentation: https://www.github.com/ZerZru/CarCreator/wiki/Documentation/
+Also you can read a text-version of documentation: https://www.github.com/ZerZru/CarCreator/wiki/Documentation/ <br>
 <a href="#top">Up to top</a>

 <a name="updates"></a>